- It is important to share the information you learn from genetic testing with family members.

 Testing children or adolescents for hereditary cancer syndromes that cause cancer in adults is not recommended.
 It is important, however, to answer any questions about the family history as openly and honestly as possible.
 As your children grow older, they may have questions about the family history of cancer.
 They can be reassured that, despite the family history, there are steps they may be able to take to lower their cancer risk.

 Sharing negative test results with family members

 If you receive a negative test result, meaning that you do not have a specific gene mutation, your genetic counselor will help you understand what this means for you and your family.
 You may be relieved to know this specific type of cancer does not run in your family.
 Or, you may be left with more questions if it seems like there has been a high incidence of cancer in the family.
-After a negative test result, not everyone in the family needs to have genetic testing, especially if they do not have cancer and there is no reason to suspect a genetic basis for cancer.
-In this situation, testing of an unaffected family member will not yield additional information.
+After a negative test result, sharing this information with your family may be helpful because they will know that they do not need testing.